 Here are the basics

-2022 marks the first year Americans are required to report anything they sell for a profit to the Internal Revenue Service (IRS).
+2022 was supposed to mark the first year Americans are required to report anything they sell for a profit to the Internal Revenue Service (IRS).
 Now, the IRS says 2022 will be the same as previous years and 2023 will be a transitional year.

 Unless you did over $20,000 and more than 200 sales you didn’t have to worry about the IRS tracking down you and your family.

 The IRS has seen this new wave of side hustlers on the horizon and it wants its taste (Sopranos reference).
-This is why side hustlers will start to see 1099-K forms from every source of income they have.
+This is why side hustlers will start to see 1099-K forms from every source of income they have after 2023-2023.

 Who does this impact?